Coloby/quartz_notes/quartz_content/PublicNotes/How I write notes.md

 		- g        github
 		- v        video
 -
+- link/upgrade/delete old notes whenever needed, not periodically
-- related notes - almost always at the top of the file
+- related notes - almost always mentioned at the top of the note
-- discovery or N - ideas to process when have time, like [[nCode]]
-	- usually under related notes
 - archived - stuff I no longer count as relevant
 	- there just because I don’t want to delete them/archival reasons
 	- almost always at the bottom of the file